JoseSagwe/CurrencyMICROSERVICES-SpringCloud/README.md

 # CurrencyMICROSERVICES-SpringCloud
-# Currency Exchange and Conversion Microservices Project
+# Currency Exchange and Conversion Microservices

 This project is a microservices-based application for currency exchange and conversion.
 It includes multiple microservices, a naming server, and an API gateway.